-The punishments for failing to register as a sex offender can have serious consequences that carry probation to years in prison.
-Below are the possible sentences.
+The punishments for failing to register as a sex offender can have serious consequences that range from probation to years in prison.
+Below are the possible sentences:

 - If the only violation is a failure to obtain the annual driver’s license, then the defendant is charged with a class six (6) felony.

 - If the prior conviction for the sex offense itself is not alleged as a felony (or it is too old to be alleged), punishment can be probation with zero (0) days up to one (1) year in jail, or prison of four (4) months to two (2) years of incarceration.